-For purposes of calculating height/setback ratio:
+For purposes of calculating height/setback ratio (see illustrations that follow):

-- (1) Building line elevation point ("BL") shall be an elevation which is the average of the finish grade elevations of the two principal corners of a building wall for which the height/setback ratio is being calculated. - (2) Property line elevation point ("PL") shall be an elevation which is the average of the finish grade elevations of two points on a property line which are at the closest proximity to the principal corners of a building wall for which the height/setback ratio is being calculated. - (3) Vertex elevation point ("L") shall be an elevation located above, on or below a lot line which is the average of the building line elevation point and the property line elevation point.
+- 1. Building line elevation point ("BL") shall be an elevation which is the average of the finish grade elevations of the two principal corners of a building wall for which the height/setback ratio is being calculated. - 2.
+Property line elevation point ("PL") shall be an elevation which is the average of the finish grade elevations of two points on a property line which are at the closest proximity to the principal corners of a building wall for which the height/setback ratio is being calculated. - 3.
+Vertex elevation point ("L") shall be an elevation located above, on or below a lot line which is the average of the building line elevation point and the property line elevation point.